andreaspreuss/fritzbox_blacklists/README.md

 It is a private list of telephone numbers I collected in several years with several fritz.boxes.

-I can't guarantee for the correctness of all telephone numbers.
+I cannot guarantee the accuracy of this list and whether these telephone numbers still exist.

 use at your own risk.